 Find out more in this article: Do I need to do an English language test to get a UK visa?

-If you are applying for a visa to come to the UK for more than six months on or after 6 April 2015, you will need to pay an additional NHS health surcharge of £150 per year.
+If you are applying for a visa to come to the UK for more than six months you will need to pay an additional NHS health surcharge of £150 per year.
 This includes students applying from within the UK or from outside the UK.

 For further details, including how this may affect any family members travelling with you, please see the UKCISA website.